 AL amyloidosis (also known as primary amyloidosis) starts in the bone marrow, the soft tissue inside your bones.
 Bone marrow makes all of your blood cells, including cells that create antibodies to fight infections.

-These cells can grow abnormally, causing a type of protein called light chains.
+These cells can grow abnormally, causing an excess type of protein called light chains.
 If you have AL amyloidosis, the light chains clump together and form amyloid deposits in your organs.

 Amyloid deposits can become so severe they cause organ failure, which is when your organs stop working effectively.
 While there is no cure for AL amyloidosis, treatment can slow the formation of deposits and lower your risk for organ failure.